carinamotta/metabarcoding-neotropical-bird-feces/README.md

 Carina Motta (carina.i.motta@unesp.br; carinaisabellamotta@gmail.com)

 ## Description
 This dataset contains information on bird fecal samples collected in Corumbataí River Basin, São Paulo, Brazil between August 2022 and August 2023.
 Seeds found in feces samples (n = 64) were morphologically classified as morphotypes and material from the feces was sequenced using metabarcoding.
+Plant DNA extracted from 52 seed-containing droppings was amplified using universal plant primer for a rbcL mini-barcode.
+Morphologically detected seeds were cross-referenced with metabarcoding-detected genera.
 Assembled reads are provided here (data > processed_data > metabarcoding) but raw sequence data are available in the NCBI BioProject and in the Sequence Read Archive repository under Accession number PRJNA1203590.

 ## Associated Publication